Data Health Dashboard

 Monitoring Rules are continuously evaluated as your data landscape evolves:

-- New datasets that match the predicate will automatically have Smart Assertions created for them.
+- New datasets that match the predicate will automatically have assertions created for them.

-- Datasets that no longer match the predicate will have their Smart Assertions stopped and removed by the rule.
+- Datasets that no longer match the predicate will have their rule-created assertions stopped and removed.

-- Stopping a rule will stop all Smart Assertions that were created by that rule.
+- Stopping a rule will stop all assertions that were created by that rule.

 Subscriptions created by a Monitoring Rule are not removed when a dataset stops matching the predicate or when the rule is stopped.
 This ensures you retain visibility into any in-flight alerts or ongoing incidents even after the monitoring scope changes.
 You can manage subscriptions independently if needed.